 East Hampton, New York

-We have designed a home in the Springs neighborhood of East Hampton for a retired couple to age in place.
-Despite a limited budget, the clients required a large house with nearly all of the program accessibly situated on the first floor, thereby enlarging the footprint of the home.
-To make construction affordable the existing concrete foundation from the previous house was incorporated into the design, defining the shape of the plan.
-To comply with strict zoning setbacks, the roof ascends as a series of three non-parallel gables toward the southwest corner of the lot, providing a bulwark between the house and a street intersection.
-The skewed gabled roof subtly bends the rules of the traditional house, simultaneously creating a contextual relationship with the local architecture and undermining those expectations at the same time.
+This house in the Springs neighborhood of East Hampton was designed for a retired couple who requested a new home where they could age in place.
+To meet their requirements, nearly all of the program is accessibly situated on a large open-plan ground floor.
+To make construction affordable, the existing foundation from the previous house was incorporated into the design.
+And to comply with strict zoning setbacks affecting building envelope, we designed a serrated roof that descends as a series of three gables that skew back-and-forth as they step down toward the southwest corner of the lot.
+The roof subtly bends the rules of the local architectural vernacular, simultaneously creating a contextual and contradictory relationship with the neighboring houses.
 As part of a cost-efficient construction strategy, the house is stick built with CNC cut lumber assembled off-site in panels, and the facade is clad in red cedar planks, a durable and economical material that is commonly used throughout the area.